 5. Service providers

-The Chief Executive Officer may utilise the services of third party providers to achieve the strategic direction.
+Apart from support functions that are the responsibility of NBA, the Chief Executive Officer may utilise the services of third party providers to achieve the strategic direction.
 This includes:

 - Establish guidelines to support when outsourcing may be used, together with prudent and thorough selection processes;